 The best gardens are someone’s dreamworld, I think; something of their owners interior that grows into a satisfyingly fantastic elaboration- animated and colored, as well as presenting more than a few ideas of its own.

 hope you enjoyed that

-I edited to separate the paragraphs a bit better- but the old journal had no pictures (which style I had later begun blogging with, to the complaints of readers).
-Pictures were not added til much later, and photos after that.
+I edited to separate the paragraphs a bit better- but the old journal had no pictures (a style I had begun blogging with, to the complaints of readers).
+Pictures were not added to the garden reports until much later, and photos after that.